TENNESSEE AMBULANCE SERVICE ASSOCIATION

 Section IV-Conduct of Business: The Board of Directors is hereby empowered to conduct any business by correspondence which is submitted to it by the President so long as it is not inconsistent with the laws of Tennessee, the Charter, and By-laws.

-The Past-President, Treasurer, Regional Directors, and Association Directors shall be counted as present at any special called meeting of the Board of Directors or at any regularly scheduled monthly board meeting utilizing teleconference or video conference technology so long as the Secretary has been notified prior to the beginning of the meeting.
+The Past-President, Treasurer, Regional Directors, and Association Directors shall be counted as present at any special called meeting of the Board of Directors or at any regularly scheduled monthly board meeting utilizing teleconference or video conference technology.

 Section V-Electing of the Board: The three directors shall be elected on a three-year rotation system.
 (See Appendix A).